joes0451/SDKManager/ReadMe.txt

 SDK Manager 1.1.1:
     Many small improvements.

-SDK Manager 1.1.2:
-    Improved console output to show anything from the errorStream.

 SDK Manager 1.1.3:
     Fixed multiple 'emulator' listings in package list.
     Improved AVD operations.
     New Emulator options.

+SDK Manager 1.1.4:
+    Improved updating packages.
+    New Emulator options.

-Please let me know of any issues, or options you want added, so that I can try to fix it.
+Please let me know of any issues so that
+I can try to fix it.

 joes0451@outlook.com